AmunAgatanahiDevami/Edison_Home_Automation_Simulation/README.md

 # Edison_Home_Automation_Simulation
 This is a ble beacon home automation simulation project I have developed for two Electrical Engineering students at the College of Staten Island with the Intel Edison Board (Arduino Expansion Board).
 The Edison board will be

 For the BLE I am using Bleno which is apart of the NPM package.
-Be sure to install the module " npm install bleno"
+Be sure to install the module with the " npm install bleno" script.